-We teach a broad and inclusive version of the ancient world, using and evaluating many diverse forms of evidence - archaeological, literary, philosophical, and historical.
+The focus of your degree programme in Classics will be the acquisition of proficiency in both Ancient Greek and Latin.
+You can start at any level from beginner's onwards.
+To enrich your appreciation of the ancient languages and the literatures written in them, you will benefit from a wide range of modules about the ancient world and beyond.
+We teach a broad and inclusive version of the ancient world, using and evaluating many diverse forms of evidence.
 Our guiding principle is that the ancient world should be accessible to all, and everyone can benefit from and enjoy studying it.
-The capacities and interests that we foster will enable our graduates to act as engaged citizens of the multicultural modern world, open to new arguments and able to adjust their perspectives in line with the evidence.
+The capacities and interests that we foster will thus enable our graduates to act as engaged citizens of the multicultural modern world, open to new arguments and able to adjust their perspectives in line with the evidence.
 The skills gained in the course of our stimulating degree programme - including communication, presentation, research, and data management skills - are valued by a wide range of employers.
-Students also have the opportunity to gain knowledge and understanding of a range of ancient languages.
-Students will expand the range, depth and sophistication of their knowledge of Ancient History through the structured progression of Parts 1, 2, and 3 of the programme.
+You will expand the range, depth and sophistication of your knowledge of Ancient Greek, Latin, and ancient history and/or culture through the structured progression of Parts 1, 2, and 3 of the programme.